Welsh council

 Evan Sun (South East Wales)

-Representatives for junior doctors
+Representatives for resident doctors

 Imogen John (South East Wales)